Oral Sex

 If condoms or barriers were used, dispose of them properly and wash hands.

 Some infections can be passed through oral sex, even when there are no symptoms.
 Using condoms or dental dams can reduce risk, but not everyone chooses to use them.
+Dental dams can be made by cutting open a condom.
+Flavored condoms or flavored dams can make oral sex more enjoyable without compromising safety.

 Regular sexual health testing and open communication with partners help people make informed choices without fear or shame.